"Tom absolutely loves his lessons. You make a great difference in his life."

 This is created when a student masters quality, appropriate tasks in rapid succession, experiencing the "joy of becoming able".
 When these tasks are laddered correctly, the stage is set for continued progress, and educational dead ends are avoided.

-developed a comprehensive set of assessment tools for use with new students.
+I have developed a comprehensive set of assessment tools for use with

-These checklists and graded playing and rhythm exercises allow me to
+new students.
+These checklists and graded playing and rhythm exercises

-efficiently and thoroughly identify a new students strengths and
+allow me to efficiently and thoroughly identify a new student’s

 I like to invest some time at the start of lessons in conversation, to get to know my students better, find out what is going on in their lives, and relax them.